Vampyre: 1208: A Coterie Formed

 His presence carried weight.
 Gravity.
 Like a mountain that had decided to walk among men.

-The great horse exhaled steam into the cool night air.
-Lord Vaughn eyed the arcane runes burned into its elaborate bridle with professional fascination.
+The great horse—Odin—exhaled steam into the cool night air, its breath curling like smoke in the firelight.
+Vaughn’s eyes flicked toward the arcane runes burned into the bridle with professional fascination.

-The newcomer's arrival shifted the entire dynamic of their gathering.
-Where the others had brought knowledge, mystery, or power, Beoden brought something more fundamental—the promise of violence held in careful check.
+The newcomer’s arrival shifted the entire dynamic of their gathering.
+Where the others had brought knowledge, mystery, or power, Beoden brought something more fundamental—the promise of violence held in careful check, a predator’s discipline learned on the edge of war.

-"Ran into trouble on the eastern path."
-Beoden began unsaddling his mount with efficient movements.
-"Didn't feel like sleeping in a forest crawling with monsters."
+“Ran into trouble on the eastern path.”
+Beoden began unsaddling Odin with efficient, practiced movements, each gesture carrying the quiet confidence of a man who had faced worse and lived to tell no tales.
+“Didn’t feel like sleeping in a forest crawling with monsters.”

 “And yet you found us,” Essilla remarked.
 “Impressive, considering we lit no trail markers.”

-Beoden shrugged massive shoulders, his armor creaking.
-"Lupines avoid fire.
-So I followed their fear."
+Beoden shrugged massive shoulders, his armor creaking. “werewolves avoid fire.
+So I followed their fear.”

 That casual statement sent a chill through the group.
-Rama frowned, suddenly alert.
-"Lupines?"
+Rama frowned, suddenly alert. “werewolves?”

 “Fenrir lineage hasn’t been documented in mortal lands for over a century,” Rama said, his scholar’s skepticism warring with his hunter’s instinct.